ms-iot/content/en-US/win10/samples/nodejs-wu-azure.md

 * You can then view the data being sent to Azure storage with Power BI ([download here](https://powerbi.microsoft.com/en-us/)).
   In Power BI, click on the Get Data button, select 'Microsoft Azure Table Storage' as your source, then follow the steps to connect.
-  Once connected you can select your table and view the light sensor data that has been sent from your Raspberry Pi 2.
+  Once connected you can select your table and view the light sensor data that has been sent from your Raspberry Pi 2 or 3.

   ![Azure Data]({{site.baseurl}}/images/Nodejs/azure-storagedata.png)